girik21/antraReact/advancedTraining/BasicConcepts/Concepts.md

 # 18. What is a reducer?

-- A reducer is a function that receives the current state and an action object, then it decides on how to update the state if necessary and return the new state.
+- A reducer is a pure function that updates immutable state by returning the new state.
+It receives the current state and an action object, then it decides on how to update the state if necessary and return the new state.

 `(state, action) => newState`